KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 }
 ```

-### Check Digit Attributes with Masks
+## Check Digit Attributes with Masks

 There are cases where values being validated may include formatting characters
 that should be ignored when performing check digit validation (for example, a
 credit card number that has been formatted with spaces, '1234 5678 9012 3456').
 CheckDigits.Net supports this scenario through the use of check digit masks.
 An
-algorithm that supports check digit masks implements the `ICheckDigitMaskableAlgorithm`
+algorithm that supports check digit masks implements the `IMaskedCheckDigitAlgorithm`
 interface which extends `ICheckDigitAlgorithm` to indicate that it can work with
 masks (currently, only the Luhn algorithm does so, but additional algorithms will
 be added in the future).